open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 ## Example Application

 The following example uses a basic [Express](https://expressjs.com/) application.
-If you're not using Flask, that's fine — this guide will also work with Koa, Nest.JS
+If you're not using Express, that's fine — this guide will also work with Koa, Nest.JS
 [and more](/ecosystem/registry/?component=instrumentation&language=js)